A Statistical Theory of Contrastive Pre-training and Multimodal Generative AI: Statistical properties of contrastive pre-training

 \end{proposition} The proof of \Cref{prop:CDM_CLIP_error} is provided in \Cref{app:proof_CDM_CLIP_error}.
-Briefly, the left-hand-side of (\ref{eqn:denoising_generalization_CLIP}), scaled by a factor of $2 \boundimage^2\dim_\image$, can be bounded as follows:
+Briefly, the left-hand-side of (\ref{eqn:denoising_generalization_CLIP}), scaled by a factor of $2 \boundimage^2\dim_\image$, can be bounded as follows: {

-where the first inequality follows from the data-processing inequality, and the second inequality is due to the definition of $\suffmeasure(\Et)$.
+} where the first inequality follows from the data-processing inequality, and the second inequality is due to the definition of $\suffmeasure(\Et)$.

-Using \Cref{prop:CDM_CLIP_error} along with a standard Girsanov theorem analysis of diffusion models, we derive \Cref{cor:diffusion_sampling_error}, which provides a sampling error bound of CDMs. \begin{corollary}[Sampling Error Bound for CDMs] Under the setting and assumptions of \Cref{prop:CDM_CLIP_error}, let $\abwimagedist{T}(\cdot | \xt)$ denote the distribution of $\abwimage_T / T$, where $\abwimage_t$ is the solution to the stochastic differential equation with drift term given by the risk minimizer $ \Mthat$ in Eq.~(\ref{eqn:conditional_denoising_with_CLIP}):
+Using \Cref{prop:CDM_CLIP_error} along with a standard Girsanov theorem analysis of diffusion models, we derive \Cref{cor:diffusion_sampling_error}, which provides a sampling error bound of CDMs. \begin{corollary}[Sampling Error Bound for CDMs] Under the setting and assumptions of \Cref{prop:CDM_CLIP_error}, let $\abwimagedist{T}(\cdot | \xt)$ denote the distribution of $\abwimage_T / T$, where $\abwimage_t$ is the solution to the SDE with drift term given by the risk minimizer $ \Mthat$ in Eq.~(\ref{eqn:conditional_denoising_with_CLIP}):

 Let $\probngauss{\delta}(\cdot|\xt)$ denote the distribution of $\xi+\delta\gnoise$, where $(\xi,\gnoise)\sim \P_{\image|\txt}(\cdot|\xt)\times\cN(0,\IdMat_{\dimimage}).$ Then we have the following bound on the sampling error